1saacRankin/1saacrankin.github.io/_pages/cv.md

 cv_pdf: Isaac_Rankin_CV.pdf # you can also use external links here
 description: See the PDF for a full list of work experience, awards, and additional details.
 toc:
-  sidebar: false # It was left
+  sidebar: left # or false
 ---